match-ROS/match_student_code/student_code/005_Recursive-Least-Squares-Algorithm/README.md

 ### two_ur16e_student_project

-The two_ur16e_stuent_project package contains the scripts for the Recursive-Least-Squares-Algorithm and the Trajectory of each robot.
+The two_ur16e_student_project package contains the scripts for the RLS-Algorithm and the trajectory of each robot.

 ### ur16e_moveit
 ### ur16e_moveit2

-The ur16e_moveit und ur16e_moveit2 packgaes are the moveit configuration for each robot.
+The ur16e_moveit und ur16e_moveit2 packgages are moveit configurations for each robot.